kmarvin/AIProject/final_folder/readme.txt

 The dataset is an altered version of Friedrich Nietzsche's "Beyond Good and Evil" split into training and test (validation) dataset.

+'config.txt' is a simple config file with standard parameter variables configured for training the network from scratchm, which will be included on startup.

+Final results can be observed by executing the python script 'autocompletion.py'.